 Writing the World for Kids (Laura Purdie Salas)

-Laura Purdie Salas has created Poem Starter Videos.
-The videos are simple and to the point.
-They are an excellent way to get students creating poems of their own.
-Click HERE to view the videos (The first is only audio, but following that you will see her Poem Starter Videos).
 On Thursdays, Laura challenges readers to write a poem in 15 words or less.
 She has a photo prompt, and an example of her own to get things going.
 HERE is an example of a Thursday post.
 And if you click HERE you will find many more 15 words or less prompts.
+This is a wonderful way to start writing your own short poetry.
 Check the comments on each post for contributions from readers.
 This would be a great activity for students.

 A Year of Reading (Mary Lee Hahn)